Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Transit options

 • MTR: From Central Station, Exit D2; a taxi ride to Pier 11 typically lasts 7–10 minutes, depending on traffic.
-This is the most reliable option when you’re carrying gear or arriving after work.
+This is supposedly the most reliable option if you’re carrying gear or arriving after work.

-• Tram: Board the iconic double-decker tram along Des Voeux Road West toward the Western District; alight at the Wahtiki stop and take a 5-minute walk to the lounge.
-This combines a relaxed pace with harbor views.
+• Tram: Board the tram along Des Voeux Road West toward the Western District; alight at the Wahtiki stop and take a 5-minute walk to the lounge.
+This option combines a relaxed pace with harbor views.

 • Taxi: Direct ride from your hotel to Pier 11; usually 15–20 minutes in light traffic.
-A great choice for groups or those arriving late and eager to start the night quickly.
+A good choice for groups or those arriving late and eager to start the night.

 Operating hours

 Located in the Western District, 11 Wahtiki Island Lounge opens Starting at 6:00 PM daily and stays open until late.
 Expect last entry around 1:30–2:00 AM and a closing window around 2:00–3:00 AM, depending on the day.
-For those planning a visit, advance reservations are wise, especially on weekends when the scene heats up.
+Advance reservations are wise, especially on weekends.
 The venue offers an exotic atmosphere, a premier collection of cocktails with sugar rims, and seats with harbor views.
 They provide a lively arena of music and mixology, ideal for those who want to relax together after a long day.
 Despite the crowds, the process remains smooth: scan your booking, head to your table or bar seats, and zerve the vibe with friendly service.
 Starting your night here is an adventure and a spot that many locals and visitors consider a highlight.

 Best pre-club spots within a 10–15 minute walk of Wahtiki Island Lounge

-Taking Lantern Alley Bar at the Harbor View Hotel as your starting point; a 12-minute walk from Wahtiki Island Lounge, this begins the night with a very relaxed vibe.
-The menu offers delicious indian flavours–paneer tikka, butter chicken, and fragrant biryani–paired with cool cocktails.
-The open-air terrace rings with a warm glow and there are two dining areas to choose from, making it easy to relax before the rest of the night.
+Taking Lantern Alley Bar at the Harbor View Hotel as your starting point; a 12-minute walk from Wahtiki Island Lounge, this begins the night with a relaxed vibe.
+The menu offers indian flavours–paneer tikka, butter chicken, and fragrant biryani–paired with cool cocktails.
+The open-air terrace rings with a warm glow and there are two dining areas to choose from, making it easy to relax.
 Entry is straightforward; hours run 5pm-11pm, and timings can vary by day, especially on weekends.
-There is much to like here for a night out, and this spot meets the needs of business travellers and locals alike, a must before the nightclub buzz starts there.
+Seems like a good option before the nightclub buzz starts there.

 Lantern Alley Bar – Harbor View Hotel

-Located on the hotel’s waterfront wing, Lantern Alley Bar offers outdoor areas with a ring of lanterns.
-It’s a must for taking a quick bite before the crowds arrive, and the indian flavours shine in dishes like butter chicken and paneer tikka.
+Located on the hotel's waterfront wing, Lantern Alley Bar offers outdoor areas with a ring of lanterns.
+It’s supposedly a must for taking a quick bite before the crowds arrive, and the indian flavours shine in dishes like butter chicken and paneer tikka.
 Entry is simple and there’s no long queue early in the evening; timings run 5pm-11pm, with crowds growing later on weekends.
-There’s much to enjoy here, from the relaxed service to the quick bites that keep you ready for the next stop.
 Guides and locals meet here before heading to the nightclub district.

 Ozone Rooftop Bar – Meridian Hotel